Education & Pedagogy

 InterdependenceDependent on philosophical principles and beliefs for its theoretical foundation and guiding principlesProvides the conceptual framework and guiding principles that underpin educational theory, practice, and policy

-AimsFormulated based on philosophical insights and fundamental thinking about the purpose and goals of human existenceInforms disciplinary practices; emphasizes different concepts of discipline, such as natural consequences, inner discipline, or self-discipline.
+AimsFormulated based on philosophical insights and fundamental thinking about the purpose and goals of human existenceReflect deep philosophical ideals about the nature of reality, the human condition, and the pursuit of knowledge

 CurriculumReflects the aims and values of education prescribed by philosophy; designed to transmit philosophical values and foster holistic developmentInforms the content and structure of the curriculum; shapes educational objectives, methods, and outcomes